michaelmok2021/authorization-server/README.md

 ## Useful links

-Follow this link to see how to setup the claims in keycloak
+Follow this link to see how to set up the claims in keycloak

 Ty to inport this realm into keycloak